PLCnext/CSharpExamples/PLCnext_CSharpExamples/13_EN_ENO/EN_ENO.md

 ## EN/ENO in Functions

 The C# code has not to define the EN/ENO parameters.
 If they are not available, they cannot be used inside the function like in the FB but the whole EN/ENO functionality is handled and added by the IEC compiler itself.
-If ENO shall be set to FALSE by the function, it must define manually inside the FU.
+If ENO shall be set to FALSE by the function, the prototype must be defined with a bool return value and the function result as first parameter marked with an [Output] attribute.